Expo 2025: Themes

 The theme for the expo was "Designing Future Society for Our Lives", with sub-themes of "Saving Lives", "Empowering Lives" and "Connecting Lives".
 The theme "Saving Lives" included infant vaccinations, sanitation, lifestyle (diet and exercise) and extending lifespans.
 The concept was "People's Living Lab".

 Purpose

 The Expo 2025 was held with the aim of achieving a society in which the United Nations' Sustainable Development Goals (SDGs)—17 sustainable development goals set out at the United Nations Summit on Sustainable Development held at the UN Headquarters, New York City in September 2015—have been achieved.
-With five years remaining until 2030, the target year for achieving the SDGs, 2025 is an extremely important year for accelerating efforts to achieve them.

 Furthermore, it aimed to head towards realizing Japan's national strategy: Society 5.0 ("super smart society"), which is a society, after the information society, industrial society, agrarian society, and hunter-gatherer society before it, that brings prosperity to people by making the most of ICT and integrating cyberspace and physical space.

 Site

 The Grand Ring (southeast), flags in front of the West Gate, and the Eastern Plaza.

 The main site of Expo 2025 was a 155 hectare area (383 acres) located in Yumeshima Island, Konohana-ku, Osaka.
 The Grand Ring was designed by the Japanese Architect Sou Fujimoto.
 Within the ring were 3 thematic districts dedicated to the sub-themes of Expo 2025 – Connecting, Empowering, and Saving Lives.
 The infrastructure of the site was built by Obayashi Corporation, Shimizu Corporation, and Takenaka Corporation and was recognized by the Guinness World Records as the world's largest wooden architectural structure with a certified area of 61,035.55 m^{2}.